Getting Error Handling right in gRPC

 Using pre-defined error model

 Rather than defining your own error model, you can use predefined error models from error_details.proto.
-For example, you can use ErrorInfo
+For example, you can use ErrorInfo defined as:

-On Server side Product Service, you can use com.google.rpc.ErrorInfo
+On Server side Product Service, you can use com.google.rpc.ErrorInfo as:

-Only change in client side is to user compiled ErrorInfo
+Only change in client side is to user compiled ErrorInfo class as:

 Global Interceptor for error handling

 The approach of catching and throwing exceptions in the server-side Product Service can quickly get very complex and clumsy.
-In the case of complex business logic, you may end up with code like catch (ResourceNotFoundException | ServiceException | OtherException error)
+In the case of complex business logic, you may end up with code like catch (ResourceNotFoundException | ServiceException | OtherException error).

 We can simplify this by using a gRPC interceptor.
 The interceptor catches such exceptions and processes them accordingly as: